qwd/dev-site/content/en/docs/finance/billing-and-payment.md

 QWeather Developer Services's billing system based on the pay-as-you-go subscription model, it is a more transparent, simple and competitive pricing scheme.
 This document describes how the billing and payment system works.

-> <strong>Hint</strong>: Price calculations in this document are estimates and final costs may vary slightly.
+> **Hint**: Price calculations in this document are estimates and final costs may vary slightly.

 ## Billing